-Dropshipping is a retail strategy where brands don’t directly manage and distribute their product inventories.
-Instead, when an order is received, information such as product number, delivery address, and order date are sent by the company to a third party to fulfill the order on its behalf.
+Dropshipping is a business retail strategy where brands don’t directly manage and distribute their product inventories.
+Instead, the company sends information such as product number, delivery address, and order date to a third-party supplier – who fulfils the order on its behalf.

-- A shopper places an order with a dropshipping retailer.
+- A shopper places an order with the retailer.

 - The retailer processes the order and forwards it to the wholesaler.

 - The wholesaler receives the order from the retailer.

 The main difference between dropshipping and traditional retail fulfillment is that the retailer neither maintains the inventory nor the associated physical infrastructure.
 Additionally, this process fundamentally changes the dynamic between suppliers and retailers.